huangziwei/nk/README.md

 3. On your phone, open Safari and visit `http://<your-mac-ip>:2046`.
 4. Tap a book → choose a chapter → press play.
 You can resume or restart individual chapters, and Safari will stream the MP3 while nk continues synthesising and caching in the background.

 > The web service uses the same chunk cache/resume logic as the CLI.
 Stopping playback mid-chapter and tapping “Resume” picks up exactly where you left off.
 A final MP3 is written when playback completes.
+The server will chapterize missing books on demand, just like `nk tts` does when you point it directly at an EPUB.

 ---